We provide training and consultation. We provide direct service to clients.

 OUR MEDIATION PHILOSOPHY

 People have the ability to resolve their own conflicts.
 However, when the issues are very important or emotionally charged, people can get entrenched in their positions and are unable to hear each other well.
-Our mediators provide a safe and structured process to facilitate progress towards each party’s goals.
-While we guide the process with focus and compassion, the parties do the work of trying to understand each other and negotiate a fair and sustainable outcome to their conflict.
+Our mediators provide a structured process to facilitate progress towards each party’s goals, while addressing racial and social equity issues that may be impacting the situation.
+While we guide the process with focus and productivity, the parties do the work of trying to understand each other and negotiate a fair and sustainable outcome to their conflict.

-Resolutions Northwest’s approach to conflict resolution supports our mission of connecting and restoring communities, aiming to help participants preserve or re-build relationships and the experience to manage future conflicts on their own.
-We use facilitative, interest-based negotiation (we will not arbitrate or make decisions/recommendations).
-All mediation conversations are confidential and voluntary, unless otherwise agreed upon
+Resolutions Northwest’s approach to conflict resolution supports our mission of facilitating honest dialogue to resolve conflict and advance racial & social justice.
+We aim to help participants preserve or re-build relationships and the experience to manage future conflicts on their own.
+We use equity-informed, interest-based negotiation (we will not arbitrate or make decisions/recommendations).
+All mediation conversations are confidential and voluntary, unless otherwise agreed upon.

 Mediation process begins with a phone call.
 Give us a call (503.595.4890) to get started.
 We can help you find solutions to work, family, and/or neighbor conflicts.
 To prepare for mediation write down what is important to you and what you would like to discuss.
 Think about what each of you can do to solve the dispute and be ready to talk openly and listen.
 Download our info sheet.